Anahipv/practicaSQL_keepcoding/README.md

+# Data Model for a Car Rental Company

-# Project for KeepCoding's SQL course
+## Project for KeepCoding's SQL course

 Objectives: